Masoud-Bahari/Bahari-programming-/README.md

 # Bahari Programming

 ## Overview
 Welcome to my repository!
-This project showcases my skills in **C++, MATLAB, Mathematica, and Python**, demonstrating my ability to solve **complex problems in data analysis, mathematical modeling, and algorithm development**.
+This project showcases my skills in **C++, Visual Basic for Application (VBA),  MATLAB, Mathematica, and Python**, demonstrating my ability to solve **complex problems in data analysis, mathematical modeling, and algorithm development**.
 Each programming language has been selected for its unique strengths in addressing specific tasks.

 ## Codes
+### VBA
+This folder contains VBA codes that assist authors in creating a unique job application letter.
+The codes include functions for translating the letter into German and English, creating root folders, and saving and exporting the letter.
+Additionally, it allows for the modification of predefined RichText variables inside the document and other related tasks.
+Once the code is executed, it displays a form that collects data from the user and performs predefined tasks in a Microsoft Word document.
+The main codes are stored in file "TheMainForm.frm"

 ### MATLAB
 This repository includes three MATLAB scripts developed to calculate the energy of 3D unconventional superconductors.